getporter/porter/docs/content/custom-dockerfile.md

 ---

 Porter automatically generates a Dockerfile and uses it to build the invocation image for your bundle.
-By default it copies all the files from the current directory into the bundle, and installs SSL certificates.
+By default, it copies all the files from the current directory into the bundle, and installs SSL certificates.
 Sometimes you may want to full control over your bundle's invocation image, for example to install additional software used by the bundle.